 Since a traffic ticket can lead to serious consequences to your criminal record and driving record, you should always consult with a knowledgeable and experienced traffic ticket lawyer to protect yourself.
 An experienced traffic ticket lawyer will understand the consequences of a conviction and will understand what he needs to do to avoid the harsh consequences of a traffic ticket to you.
 Since points assigned to your driving record cannot be removed once they are assigned, you cannot afford to take chances with your driving privileges.
 You should consult with an experienced traffic lawyer before you go to court or just pay that fine to minimize the impact to your driving privileges.

-James Dimeas is a nationally-recognized, award-winning, traffic lawyer.
-James Dimeas has been handling traffic cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over 25 years.
+James Dimeas is a nationally-recognized, award-winning, Aggravated or Excessive Speeding lawyer.
+James Dimeas has been handling Aggravated or Excessive Speeding cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over-27 years.
 Recently, the American Society of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018.”
-James Dimeas has been named a “Best Criminal Defense Lawyer in Chicago” by Expertise, and a “Best DUI Attorney.”
-The American Institute of Criminal Law Attorneys have named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-The National Trial Lawyers have named James Dimeas a “Top 100 Criminal Defense Lawyer.”
-AVVO rates James Dimeas as “Superb”, the highest rating possible for any traffic attorney in the United States.
+Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
+The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois”.
+James Dimeas was named a “Best Criminal Defense Lawyer in Chicago” by Expertise, and a “Best DUI Attorney.”
+The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Lawyer.”
+AVVO rates James Dimeas as “Superb”, the highest rating possible for any Aggravated or Excessive Speeding attorney in the United States.

-If you have a speeding ticket, or any other type of traffic ticket, you can contact James Dimeas anytime for a free and confidential consultation.
-You can always call James Dimeas at 847-807-7405 for a phone consultation.
+If you have a speeding ticket, or Aggravated or Excessive Speeding, you can contact James Dimeas anytime for a free and confidential consultation.
+You can always speak to James Dimeas personally by calling him at 847-807-7405.